T7-Components/tabs/README.md

 # @t7/tabs

-Create tabs and related panel content from a single formatted structure
+Create a React tab compoent and related panel content from a single formatted structure

 ## Installation
 ```sh